celogeek/go-comic-converter/README.md

     	Limit size of the ePub: Default nolimit (0), Minimum 20 -strip
-    	Strip first directory from the TOC if only 1
+    	Strip first directory from the TOC if only 1 -sort int (default 1)
+    	Sort path mode
+    	0 = alpha for path and file
+    	1 = alphanum for path and alpha for file
+    	2 = alphanum for path and file

 Default config:
   -show